SeanBlend/SeanBlend/README.md

 # Hi!

-I am a fourth grader in California, USA.
+I am a middle schooler in California, USA.
 Some of my favorite programming languages are C++ and Python.

 ![](https://github-readme-stats.vercel.app/api?username=SeanBlend&theme=dark)